 (2) For the purposes of subsection (1) an inquiry has begun under section 7C(3) if the chief executive officer has in writing requested a person to hold the inquiry.

-9. Enrolments
+9. Enrolment in effect at 1 Jan 2001

 (1) The enrolment of a student at a government school that has effect immediately before the commencement is to be taken as an enrolment under this Act.

 (2) Subclause (1) applies whether or not the enrolment is in accordance with Division 4 of Part 3, but does not limit the exercise of the powers in section 20, 83 or 92(6).

-10. Government schools
+10. Government school in existence at 1 Jan 2001 under repealed Act s.
+9

 (1) A government school that immediately before the commencement is in existence as a primary school or a secondary school under section 9 of the repealed Act is to be taken on the commencement to have been established under section 55 with the same classification.